A Stormy Ride along Florida’s Pinellas Trail

 The Fred Marquis Pinellas Trail is a multi-use paved path which follows the course of an old railroad.
 For those unfamiliar, many cities transform former railroad routes into good use, by way of a recreational path.
 Communities benefit with beautiful, often lengthy recreational paths, which can be used both for commuting and leisure.

-Beautiful downtown Dunedin: a great starting point
+Beautiful downtown Dunedin: an ideal starting point

-Honeymoon Island – a quick and incredible detour
+Honeymoon Island: a quick and incredible detour

 A mostly flat and easy ride

-Next, you will pass through the Palm Harbor and Ozona areas of the path which are a bit more scenic, with tree lined views, mostly through residential areas.
-Up next is Crystal Beach, one of the most attractive portions of the path which features nice tree lined forest views.
-Check out a few views below of the more scenic woodsy areas of the path (mostly in Ozona, Crystal Beach, and Tarpon Springs section of the trail).
+Up next is Crystal Beach, one of the most attractive portions of the path which features nice forested scenery.
+Check out a few views below of the more scenic wooded areas of the path (mostly in Ozona, Crystal Beach, and Tarpon Springs section of the trail).
+This part of the path is separated into walking and biking paths which is nice.

 Tarpon Springs: “the sponge capital of the world”